 Article 2.06 – Seniority:

 When two (2) teachers have equal seniority, the teacher with the greatest total regular teaching years (120 or more continuous days in the same position) in the Lakota Local School District shall be ranked the most senior.
-If a tie remains, the date of the appointment recommendation will be used.
-If a tie still remains, said teachers shall participate in a drawing to establish their seniority ranking for the particular situation.
-If said drawing is necessary, the LEA President or designee shall be present at the time of the drawing.
+If a tie remains, the date and time of the appointment recommendation will be used, and STRS.

 Article 6.01 Reduction in Force: